farahmas/farahmas/README.md

 - Recorded a demo and pitch video, and wrote a business plan.
 - Received positive feedback from judges.
 🔒 Project materials archived and not publicly available.

 ---

-### 🌐 Backend Development – Nets.tj
-**Software Engineering Intern – July 2024 to September 2024**
-Worked as a software engineering intern at **Nets**, a tech company in Dushanbe, Tajikistan.
-- Learned how to use the **Django** web framework.
-- Contributed to backend development of the official [nets.tj](https://nets.tj) website.

----